zenbustudio/EECMS-Zenbu-Addon-Total-Revisions/README.md

 This is done through the use of `zenbu_modify_results` and `zenbu_main_content_end` hooks present in Zenbu.
 See **ext.zenbu_total_revisions.php** for details.

+## Installation

+1. Upload the `/system/user/addons/zenbu_total_revisions` folder (with all its contents) to your `/system/user/addons` folder.
+2. Log into your ExpressionEngine Control Panel and enable the addon from _Developer => Add-Ons_
+3. Visit the Zenbu main page.
+There should be a column at the end labeled **Total Revisions**.

 # License

 MIT License